Episode #409 (Originally aired 11/04/16)

 we can build a common conversation.

-What is true, when I leave here, one of the things I'm most concerned about is the balkanization of the media, where
+What is true, when I leave here, one of the things I'm most concerned about is the balkanization of the media where

+you've got 800 stations, you've got all these websites.
 People have difficulty now just sorting out what's true and what's not.

 And if you don't have some common baseline of facts,

-Yeah, we can have a disagreement about how to deal with climate change, but if we have a big chunk of a country that just discounts what 99% of scientists say completely, it's very hard to figure out how we move the democracy forward.
+Yeah, we can have a disagreement about how to deal with climate change, but if we have a big chunk of the country that just discounts what 99% of scientists say completely, it's very hard to figure out how we move the democracy forward.

+Okay.
 Let me ask you about a question that I know people who watch our show are interested in, which is marijuana reform.

 Is that something that you care about?
+It is something I care about.

 No, we both made jokes about it, but it's not funny to the people who get arrested, which is over half a million, I think, last year.